SantaForse/Manero/README.md

 ### Working with CSS in Visual Studio

+With the use of `Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation` along with `buildWebCompiler`, there's no need to rebuild the entire project to see your CSS or Razor view changes.
+Simply save your changes and refresh your browser to see them in action.

 #### Directory Structure for Styles

 Your styles should be located in the following directories within the `Manero` project: